gil-son/aws/english-us/EC2.md

           </ul>
         </li>
         <li>Locked down to a region / VPC combination</li>
-        <li>Does live "outside" the EC2 - if traffic is blocked the EC2 instance won't see it</li>
+        <li>Does live "outside" the EC2 - if traffic is blocked the EC2 Instance won't see it</li>
         <li>It's good to maintain one separete security group for SSH access</li>
         <li>If your application is not accessible (time out), then it's a security group issue</li>
         <li>If your application gives a "connection refused" error, then it's an application error or it's not launched</li>